Lucifer-wen/Eternum-IC/README.md

 # Generating a New Translation

-**Note: The translations for incest_full, incest_mom, incest_only_sister, incest_half_sister, and incest_aunt have already been generated and updated to the latest version (as of 01-Feb-26).
-You should not have to generate a new translation.**
+**Note: The translations for incest_full, incest_mom, incest_only_sister, incest_half_sister, and incest_aunt have already been generated and updated to the latest version of the base game and mods (as of 01-Feb-26).
+You should not have to generate a new translation, and can skip to Editing.**

 1. Download and install [Ren'Py 8.3.2 SDK](https://www.renpy.org/release/8.3.2) (the version Eternum runs on).